-Over eight days you will travel with a family of the Ait Atta, a Berber tribe whose origins allegedly date back to Goliath, as they migrate with their livestock from their homeland in Jbel Saghro through the Dades Valley to the summer pastures in the High Atlas Mountains or the other way around.
+Over eight days of walking with Berber nomads, you will experience traveling with a family of the Ait Atta.
+A Berber tribe whose origins allegedly date back to Goliath, as they migrate with their livestock from their homeland in Jbel Saghro through the Dades Valley to the summer pastures in the High Atlas Mountains or the other way around.
 Your guide will be a member of the Ait Atta clan.
 You will be introduced to traditions that are centuries old and passed from one generation of the Ait Atta to the next.

-Walking with Berber nomads is an amazing and unique cultural experience not found in many other places.
-The trek takes you back in time crossing eroded plateaus, rocky peaks, and dotted green oases in a team of a caravan, following the rhythm of the goats, camels, humans…
+Traveling with Moroccan nomads tour is an amazing and unique cultural experience not found in many other places.
+The trek takes you back in time crossing eroded plateaus, rocky peaks, and dotted green oases in a team of caravans.
+Following the rhythm of the goats, camels, humans…

 This special trek in Morocco is possible only twice a year.
 At the beginning of summer, nomads of Ait Atta travel to their land in the High Atlas, following their flock.
 As the first snow starts to fall at the beginning of winter, they start charging their luggage back to their home origin in the Jbel Saghro Mountains.
 It is a lifestyle that connects the nomads with their animals.

-This is far from a standard tourist experience; traveling with the nomadic Ait Atta means fitting into the organization of the caravan and accepting the decisions of the nomads’ chief for the breaks, campsites, and departure times.
-It also requires that each member of the team helps with simple chores; loading pack animals, collecting the firewood, gathering sheep and goats.
+Walking with Berber nomads during their transhumance is far from a standard tourist experience; traveling with the nomadic Ait Atta means fitting into the organization of the caravan and accepting the decisions of the nomads’ chief for the breaks, campsites, and departure times.
+It also requires that each member of the team helps with simple chores; loading pack animals, collecting the firewood, and gathering sheep and goats.
 However, while this will be a relatively unstructured journey with the potential for surprises, it is unlikely to be anything but a unique experience.

 Travel with Berber Nomads in Morocco

-- Exceptional experience in sharing every moment with the Ait Atta tribe.
+- Exceptional travel green experience in sharing every moment with the Ait Atta tribe.